Roller hockey: Rink hockey

 Rink hockey is a variation of roller hockey.
 Rink hockey is the overarching name for a rollersport that has existed long before inline skates were "re-invented" in the '70s (They were actually invented before quads, in the 1760s).
 Rink hockey has been played on quad skates, in sixty countries worldwide and so has many names worldwide.
 Sometimes the sport is called quad hockey, international style ball hockey, Rink hockey, roller hockey and hardball hockey, depending on which region of the world it is played.
 Roller hockey was a demonstration rollersport in the 1992 Summer Olympics in Barcelona.
-Since 2017, the World Championships have been held every two years at the World Roller Games organised by World Skate.
+Since 2017, the World Championships have been held every two years at the World Skate Games.
 In England, 9 teams currently play in the Roller Hockey Premier League, which is governed by the NRHA.

 Tournaments

 Most competitive youth hockey teams play in tournaments.
 The tournaments vary depending on location, but a typical bracket system is usually used.

 World Skate is the international association that organize the biggest roller hockey world championship for rink hockey and inline hockey.
-The championships are part of the biennial World Roller Games and over twenty national teams participate in these events.
+The championships are part of the biennial World Skate Games and over twenty national teams participate in these events.

 For inline hockey in the U.S., teams travel to different locations around their state, sometimes even going out of state.
 There are intrastate tournaments and out-of-state tournaments.
 There are even national tournaments competitive teams compete for.
 There are other tournaments located in the U.S but played by players all around the world.
 Narch and Statewars are two Nationwide tournaments of every skill level and age group.

 In Europe, rink hockey is governed by World Skate Europe - Rink Hockey (CERH).